scottackerman/icf-fluent-videos/README.md

 # Videos
-A simple website for viewing videos from the 2014 Fluent conference.
+A simple website for viewing videos from the 2014 Fluent conference using ng-boilerplate, first stab with grunt.

 ## Latest updates
 Created new model for showing result numbers based on query and lecture type